SkrideOne/cx/rust_docs/memory_and_ownership_handbook.md

 ## Summary

-Memory and ownership management in Rust 1.90 builds on mature concepts—RAII, borrowing and lifetimes—and adds new guarantees like predictable `Vec::with_capacity` allocation【968327487850412†L134-L136】.
+Memory and ownership management in Rust 1.91 builds on mature concepts—RAII, borrowing and lifetimes—and adds new guarantees like predictable `Vec::with_capacity` allocation【684066008670463†L134-L140】 and safe `std::arch` intrinsics under enabled CPU features【684066008670463†L134-L140】.
 Prefer stack allocation when possible, reserve capacity for heap‑backed collections, and reuse buffers to avoid unnecessary allocations.
 Use the appropriate smart pointer type (`Box`, `Rc`, `Arc`, `RefCell`, `Mutex`, `RwLock`) and break cycles with `Weak`.
 When necessary, reach for advanced patterns—custom allocators, arenas, `MaybeUninit`, pinning—with caution and thorough documentation.
 Measure and profile before optimising, and always test with tools like `miri` and sanitizers to maintain safety and performance.